-The top 5 Japanese cheesecake in Toronto
+5 Japanese cheesecakes in Toronto you need to try at least once

-Japanese cheesecake in Toronto continues to grow in popularity.
-The fluffy cheesy pastry can now be found at outposts across Toronto and the GTA and the real bonus is that digging in no longer requires a wait time.
+Japanese cheesecake in Toronto makes for the perfect dessert to snack on.
+The fluffy cheesy pastry can now be found at outposts across Toronto and the GTA and the real bonus is that digging in no longer requires waiting in line.

-Here are my picks for the top Japanese cheesecake in Toronto.
+Here are some places to get Japanese cheesecake in Toronto.

 This global chain is synonymous with Japanese cheesecake.
-They started the craze for the airy dessert in Toronto and now have locations in Little Tokyo, Union Station and North York.
+They started the craze for the airy dessert in Toronto and now have locations over the city including in Little Tokyo, Union Station and North York.

-This bakery is where to go if you're craving Japanese-style cheesecake when you're not downtown.
-They have locations in Markham, North York and Scarborough and make two kinds of cheesecake - original and chocolate.

-Ooey gooey cheese tarts aren't the only thing on the menu at this Japanese bakery in North York.
+Ooey gooey cheese tarts aren't the only thing on the menu at this Japanese bakery.
 They also serve authentic Japanese cheesecake and double fromage cheesecakes.
+Find locations in downtown Toronto, North York and Scaborough to get your fix.

+With locations scattered across the GTA, Bake Code ensures that Japanese cheesecake is never too far away.
+It's available by the slice here, so you don't need to purchase a whole cake to get a taste.

 This French-inspired Japanese bakery in East York makes their cheesecake with fluffy meringue and cream cheese.
-You'll have to by a full size cake for this one.
+You'll have to buy a full size cake for this one.

-With locations scattered across the GTA, Bake Code ensures that Japanese cheesecake is never too far.
-Here it is available by the slice, so you don't need to purchase a whole cake to get a taste.
+This restaurant in Bloorcourt peppers their menu with all sorts of Japanese influences including a slice of lemony Japanese cheese cake for dessert, served with a side of homemade berry sauce.

 Jesse Milns at Uncle Tetsu